-Working on anaconda → Jupyter notebook environment
+Working on anaconda → Jupyter Notebook environment

-Method 01: Use Cmd prompt (Window)
+Method 01: Use the Cmd prompt (Window)

 countries=['pak','us','uae','india','turkey'] count_gr3=filter(lambda x:len(x)<3,countries) list(count_gr3)

 By passing this script to the command prompt, any syntax errors will be displayed, allowing you to quickly identify and rectify them.

 Don’t forget the path directory of the file having the .py extension.